influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withPath(path)
 ```

-Path to collect metrics from.
-Defaults to `/probe`.
+"Path to collect metrics from.
+Defaults to `/probe`."

 ### fn spec.prober.withScheme